mcity/mcity-vue3-auth/README.md

 - Import the `checkRequiresAuth` function into the Vue router `index.js` file with `import { checkRequiresAuth } from '@mcity/mcity-vue3-auth/src/router/beforeEachHooks'`
-- If it is not already there, import the vuex store into the router.
-  `import store from '../store'`
 - Add the following line before the export of the router:
   `router.beforeEach(checkRequiresAuth)`